Using the command-line interface¶

 The following sections give examples of some useful commands.
 For an exhaustive list of commands, use

-as mentioned before.
+--help, as mentioned before.

-sub-command for accessing Syncthing’s own CLI when Syncthing is
+syncthingtray only supports the cli subcommand for accessing Syncthing’s own CLI when Syncthing is

 built-in.
-Otherwise you can use syncthing
+Otherwise, you can use syncthing instead of syncthingtray in these examples.

 These examples assume that Bash is used.
 Other shells might require different quoting/escaping.